 Generally speaking, each clinic sets the prescription to a minimum of one year and a maximum of two years.
 While states can have different opinions, they usually fall within these categories.
 It would be unconstitutional to go against the terms of an insurance policy, as it would open up the space to public outcries and possible legal action.
 If your prescription has expired, it is best to go to your eye care professional and conduct another eye exam.
 Although it may be possible that the prescription is still correct, many clinics will not accept it with the risk of being invalid.

-Many wonder if they can use their eyeglass prescriptions to purchase contact lenses.
+Many people wonder if they can use their eyeglass prescriptions to purchase contact lenses.
 This notion is incorrect, as the prescriptions are largely different.
 Contacts must bend and shape to the form of your eye, while glasses are largely the same in the frame, only needing to be slightly adjusted to each person's nose bridge, shape, and ear height.
 Contact lenses are more of a "3D" approach and need different specifications and measurements to properly stay in place while enhancing or correcting your vision.